ServiceGram Vol. 1, No. 2

 - Increased driver fatigue

-Monroe premium Quick-Strut replacement assemblies are designed to replicate the advanced OE spring technologies that are incorporated into the suspensions of today’s modern European, Asian and North American vehicles.
-Along with the advanced design, Monroe Quick-Strut springs use high-stress, US-made steel to provide resistance to sag, increased durability and strength for long service life.
+Monroe premium Quick-Strut assemblies are designed to replicate the advanced OE spring technologies that are incorporated into the suspensions of today’s modern European, Asian and North American vehicles.
+Along with the advanced design, Monroe Quick-Strut springs use high-quality SAE, US-grade steel to provide resistance to sag, increased durability and strength for long service life.

 Please note: Once assembled, the spring bow is not as noticeable.